Can Guinea Pigs eat apples? Definitely yes!

 Guinea pigs should not eat anything cooked.

-Introducing apple onto your guinea pigs diet
+Introducing apple into your guinea pigs diet

 When first giving apple to your guinea pig, cut the apple into small pieces, removing all seeds!
 You can either give your guinea pig the apple by hand depending on how comfortable your guinea pig is with you, or if you have a new guinea pig or baby guinea pig, leave the small pieces in their cage.

-But normally, they cant get enough and will happily chow down without a care in the world.
+But normally, they can’t get enough and will happily chow down without a care in the world.

 How much apple should I feed my guinea pig?